| |

 successfully operate with no fundraising costs).
 Percentage amounts customarily

-doesn't necessarily mean that anything is wrong (a number of legitimate
+doesn't necessarily mean that anything is wrong (some legitimate

 factors account for these variances) but it does mean that it should be